Does Transifex have translators?

 rule_other is considered a general fallback, like an ‘else' statement for all other possible rules.
 If there is a case that doesn't fit into the

 rule_other will be used.

-No, this functionality is not supported.
-If for any reason you need another source language, you should create a new project with the desired source language.
+No, this isn't supported.
+If you need to change your source language, create a new project with the desired source language.

 msgid must contain the string in the source language.

-If you need to preserve the key that's defined by your developers for each entry, you can use .po files as source files.
-You will need to generate the .po file from the .pot file in the source language of your project.
+If you need to preserve the key defined by your developers for each entry, you can use .po files as your source file format.
+You'll need to generate the .po file form the .pot file in the source language of your project.
 Translators will see the

-msgstr must contain the string in the source language.
+msgstr should contain the string in the source language.
 The

 msgid can be the the key of the entry.